 If the person you’re searching for may be incarcerated at a different jail you should look here, too: Kentucky Jails

 A mugshot, or booking photograph, is a picture that the jail takes when you are booked into jail.
-A mugshot is make of one full face and a profile picture.
+A mugshot is made up of one full face photo and a profile picture.
 Your full name and intake number will appear on the photos, and they’re kept on file.

 Mugshots of Larue County Jail inmates can be searched on the website, or you can go in person to the Larue County Jail.
 When viewing online you will need to enter the first and last name, and an arrest date, if you have it.

 Are you trying to get your mugshot erased from the Larue County Jail website?
 This is difficult, since the mugshot is public record.
 To get your mugshot removed you have to file a Petition to Expunge in court.
 This means that all of your arrest records will be sealed, so no one will be able to see them.
 Unfortunately, this happens very rarely.

 To learn more about removing your mugshot, the various mugshot websites, and the websites that offer to remove your mugshot for you: How To Get Your Mugshot Removed

 Bail & Bail Bondsmen – How To Get Out of Jail

 Obviously, once you are arrested and put in jail, your only thought is about how to get out.
 After booking, your bail amount is decided using the bail schedule or the magistrate will decide it.
 If you don’t get a bail set this can mean that you will either get released, pending trial, or you don’t get released while you wait for your court date.